rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 We bind this new variable to the expression `guess.trim().parse()`.
 The `guess` in the expression refers to the original `guess` variable that contained the input as a string.
-The `trim` method on a `String` instance will eliminate any whitespace at the beginning and end, which we must do to be able to compare the string to the `u32`, which can only contain numerical data.
+The `trim` method on a `String` instance will eliminate any whitespace at the beginning and end, which we must do to be able to convert the string to the `u32`, which can only contain numerical data.
 The user must press
 <span class="keystroke">enter</span> to satisfy `read_line` and input their
 guess, which adds a newline character to the string.
 For example, if the user